 Xenia Coral Lighting

-(Level 6 to 10): Xenia can adapt to a wide range of lighting conditions, but seem to prefer more intense lighting since they are a photosynthetic coral.
+(Level 6 to 10): Xenia can adapt to a wide range of lighting conditions but seem to prefer more intense lighting since they are a photosynthetic coral.
 As always, be sure to properly acclimate to new lighting.

 Xenia Coral Water Flow

-Xenia can handle a wide range of water conditions but actually prefer a lower water flow.
+Xenia can handle a wide range of water conditions but usually prefer a lower water flow.
 The pulsing action that you see is the coral pushing water through to increase circulation near the coral.
 They also do just fine in a higher water flow environment as well but this can cause the pulsing motion to cease.

 Xenia Coral Placement